-Trade accounts receivables and other accounts receivable are measured and recognized at the transaction price at the time they are generated pursuant to IFRS 15, since they do not have a significant financial component, less provision for expected credit losses.
-This provision is made applying a value impairment model based on expected credit losses for the following 12 months.
+Trade accounts and other accounts receivable are measured and recognized at the transaction price at the time they are generated less the provision for expected credit losses, pursuant to the requirements of IFRS 15, since they do not have a significant financial component.
+The provision for expected credit losses is made applying a value impairment model based on expected credit losses for the following 12 months.
 The Group applies a simplified focus for trade receivables, thereby impairment is always recorded referring to expected losses during the whole life of the asset.
 The carrying amount of the asset is reduced by the provision of expected credit losses, and the loss is recognized in administrative expenses in the consolidated income statement by function.